rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/refactoring-ui/_index.md

 8-10 shades.

 Use greys for text, backgrounds, panels, form controls, etc. Stay away from true black--start with dark grey and work up to white.

+Your greys don't have to be grey.
+Grey has a saturation of 0%, which is no color at all.
+In reality, many colors in designs look grey but are just very saturated colors.
+You can make them warmer or cooler.
+This is called 'changing the temperature':
+- Cooler: saturate with blue
+- Warmer: saturate with yellow or orange

+To maintain a consistent temperature, increase the saturation for lighter and darker shades.

 #### Primary colors